LeijaSa/first-car-desire/README.md

 In the spring 2022 I was about to buy my very first car.
 I went through several secondhand sites and I got the idea to list interesting cars with their details to my own app.

 This is a study assignment, made using TS / React / Material UI.
-The project will have (Dec2022) some tests using Jest and React Testing Library.

 The previous version of the app works here: https://autolistaus-clesa.herokuapp.com/login